-(1) We are systematically collating the large number of evidence hubs dedicated to COVID-19 response across all sectors which are being produced around the world.
-In collaboration with McMaster, this dataset will soon be made available online as a Living COVID-19 Knowledge Hubs Database.
-This hub of hubs will provide decision-makers and researchers with a one-stop-shop portal to navigate the large number of available evidence databases and repositories related to COVID-19.
+(1) We systematically collated a large number of evidence hubs dedicated to COVID-19 response across all sectors which are being produced around the world.
+In collaboration with McMaster, this dataset is available online as a Living COVID-19 Knowledge Hubs Database.
+This hub of hubs provides decision-makers and researchers with a one-stop-shop portal to navigate the large number of available evidence databases and repositories related to COVID-19.

-(2) We are working to support colleagues in South African government (specifically the Department for Planning, Monitoring and Evaluation) in rapidly collating the evidence base on two topics: (a) on support to small and medium enterprises in the context of COVID-19 and (b) to support the tracking of local and international government policy responses to COVID-19.
+(2) We supported colleagues in South African government (specifically the Department for Planning, Monitoring and Evaluation) in rapidly collating the evidence base on two topics: (a) on support to small and medium enterprises in the context of COVID-19 and (b) to support the tracking of local and international government policy responses to COVID-19.

-(3) Linked to 2b above, we are working to document the international response to COVID-19 and how it relates to South Africa, as well as South Africa’s specific national response.
+(3) Linked to 2b above, we started in 2020 to document the international response to COVID-19 and how it relates to South Africa, as well as South Africa’s specific national response.

-(4) We are using our relationships with the global evidence communities to make introductions, where pertinent, of global experts to colleagues, directly supporting the South African Presidency’s response to COVID-19.
+(4) We continue to use our relationships with the global evidence communities to make introductions where pertinent, of global experts to colleagues, directly supporting the South African Presidency’s response to COVID-19.

-(5) We are collecting, via the Africa Evidence Network, examples of how evidence is being used to address a wide range of decisions across Africa, and making them freely available (in English and French).
+(5) Via the Africa Evidence Network, we started collecting in 2020 and continue collecting examples of how evidence is being used to address a wide range of decisions across Africa, and making them freely available (in English and French).

-(6) We are developing a series of webinars for the evidence community across Africa to share experiences on the use of evidence to tackle issues in a wide range of sectors.
+(6) We shared a series of webinars in 2020 for the evidence community across Africa to share experiences on the use of evidence to tackle issues in a wide range of sectors.

-(8) We are contributing to global evidence synthesis efforts through our active participation in COVIDEND.
+(8) We continue to contribute to global evidence synthesis efforts through our active participation in COVIDEND started in 2020.

-(9) In partnership with 3ie and GESI, we are establishing an Evidence Synthesis Response service where specifically decision-makers from low- and middle-income countries will be able to access rigorous and timely syntheses to inform their socio-economic COVID-19 policy decisions.
+(9) In partnership with 3ie and GESI, we established an Evidence Synthesis Response service where specifically decision-makers from low- and middle-income countries were able to access rigorous and timely syntheses to inform their socio-economic COVID-19 policy decisions.

-(10) We are working with Africa Check on a project – funded by Konrad Adenauer Stiftung – that seeks to understand effective strategies for tackling COVID-19 misinformation on WhatsApp in Kenya, Nigeria, Senegal and South Africa.
+(10) We worked with Africa Check on a project – funded by Konrad Adenauer Stiftung – that sought to understand effective strategies for tackling COVID-19 misinformation on WhatsApp in Kenya, Nigeria, Senegal and South Africa.

-(11) Our Distinguished Visiting Professors, Professor of Practice, Research Associates, and postgraduate students are involved in a number of COVID-19 response initiatives across South Africa and around the world; we support them fully in their endeavours.
+(11) Our Distinguished Visiting Professors, Professor of Practice, Research Associates, and postgraduate students continue to be involved in a number of COVID-19 response initiatives across South Africa and around the world; we continue to support them fully in their endeavours.

-(12) We are taking very seriously our duty of care to our staff and our role in supporting our wider communities.
+(12) We continue to take very seriously our duty of care to our staff and our role in supporting our wider communities through the pandemic.